enspirit/yourbackendisbroken.dev/pages/tuto-steps/step-3/index.md

 bin/step 3
 ```

-## Testing the robustness against a unexisting TODO
+## Testing the robustness against an non existent TODO

 In `todo-spec/todos/getOne.yml` we can find the specification of the `GET /todos/{id}` endpoint.